psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 So, I have a service running in Azure and at one point I decided it is high time to start logging errors I have and to get somehow notified about them.

-Azure has some astonishing number of things inside that often could be integrated with each other.
+Azure has some astonishing number of things inside that can be integrated with each other.
 Often there are many ways to do the same task using different Azure components and those solutions eventually differ mostly in price and flexibility.

 In this post, I am going to describe one way of reaching the goal from the title and to point pros and cons of the resulting solution.